 The scenic and mysterious Santa Fe River flows into O’Leno State Park from the northeast.
 The park provides beautiful riverfront facilities, including a scenic picnic area, playground, pavilions, a swimming dock and a footbridge that crosses the Santa Fe leading to a hiking trail.
 Much of this was constructed by the Civilian Conservation Corps in the 1930s, as O’Leno is one of the original Florida State Parks.

 Then the river disappears.
 It simply stops being a river a few hundred yards downstream.
 Dead end.
 Or so it seems.
-Tired from all the attention, the Santa Fe River simply goes underground for a little escape.
+Tired of all the attention, the Santa Fe River simply goes underground for a little escape.
 But soon she yearns for the sun, so she pops back out of the earth over 3 miles away in River Rise Preserve State Park!

 I had to witness this phenomenon myself, so I hiked O’Leno’s River Trail loop for a close up of the river sink – where the Santa Fe sinks underground to join the Floridan Aquifer.
-To be honest, while the 1.44 mile long trail is quite scenic, the sink is nothing dramatic.
+To be honest, while the 1.44-mile long trail is quite scenic, the sink is nothing dramatic.
 It simply ends in what looks like a stagnant swamp covered in duckweed.
 It’s hard to believe an entire river disappears under that tranquil surface.
 Check out the maps below for a birds-eye view of the river disappearing in O’Leno and reappearing in River Rise.

-Next I rode my mountain bike down Paraners’ Branch Trail to Sweetwater Trail to River Rise Trail.
+Next, I rode my mountain bike down Paraners’ Branch Trail to Sweetwater Trail to River Rise Trail.
 Most of the way is hardwood forest, making for a beautiful ride.
 Sweetwater Trail crosses the historic Bellamy Road, an important route that used the natural land bridge to cross the Santa Fe River.
 This trail ends at Sweetwater Lake, a scenic little depression pond that also hosts the park’s primitive campsite.

 River Rise Trail takes over from Sweetwater Lake and brings you right to the main attraction of River Rise Preserve – the reemergence of the Santa Fe River, known as a river rise.
 Is it a spring?
 There are scholarly arguments for and against classifying it as a spring, but for all intents and purposes it looks and acts like a spring.
 A lot of water comes up out of the ground and becomes a river.